 As the church grows it is understood that the role of Pastor will change from one who does much of the hands on ministry into being one who establishes a process and structure whereby ministry is being done by trained and coordinated ministry teams and staff.

-The Pastor shall direct the ordering of all worship services of the church as set forth in the By-laws of the .
+The Pastor shall direct the ordering of all worship services of the church as set forth in the By-laws of the BCC.
 The Pastor shall officiate and participate in the regularly scheduled weekly Sunday worship service, except when on vacation or authorized leave and shall be the primary preacher.

 The Pastor shall serve as personnel director of all paid and volunteer staff.